 Designed and built my own stereo speakers (AKA speaker enclosures for those who prefer that phrase better), because the speakers they had in stores sounded bad and very flat.
 My first set of homemade speakers wasn't very elaborate, and consisted of just a woofer and midrange speaker in each, with the interior dimensions based upon how much air the woofers moved, and I got the L-pads (1 in each and they put most of the power to the woofer) and crossover networks (higher sounds to the midrange and lower sounds to the woofer) from radio shack, but, they still sounded better than anything they had in the stores!
 But, let's face it; corporations that mass-produce stuff like speakers frequently use the cheapest parts they can find and often rely upon their brand names to convince people that what they're selling is worth buying when it usually isn't.

 Built a pirate radio station that was only a few inches on a side.
 After that, I made an antenna for it at the optimum length for the frequency I wanted to transmit on after checking to find one that didn't have a radio station transmitting near it.
 Then, I realized that FM is pretty much line of sight (the higher the frequency, the more prone it is to being blocked by solid matter), and I was in a small valley area with the potential for only a few hundred or so listeners, even if I put the antenna above the roof.
 So, if you have a memory of seeing someone standing on a roof some years ago, late at night, holding a homemade antenna with a long coaxial cable and looking a little frustrated, that was me.
 And, sorry for howling in frustration . . .
+(Which might've spawned some howling bogeyman rumours, somewhere.)
 I do that, sometimes.
 But, building another type of transmitter (or 'intentional radiator' as the FCC called it), and combining a little knowledge of propagation, along with some good timing, I could transmit for hundreds of miles, and about a thousand miles if luck was with me that night.
 Good times!
 The small size of the transmitter made it easy to be mobile and not using AC power also helped me to avoid that annoying 60 cycle hum.

 Was taught how to make things like nerve gas and nuclear weapons when I was a kid.
 But, was also informed of their effects on people in rather graphic detail, so, my opinion on those who use such things on others isn't very high and creating some of my own isn't on my to-do list . . .

 My attempt to get people to think I was kind of ignorant (primarily true in how to interact with others) fool seemed to work . . .
 Until they had me take the ASVAB, back in the olive green uniform days.
 The lowest aptitude area score listed on my Personnel Qualification Record (DA Form 2-1) was 94 (this figure was based on me taking the older ASVAB, not the one they have now) which was in something I was doing for a part-time job at the time.
-My highest scores were all well over 100 (only a couple were under 100), and, while they are known to the DOD, I'm not sharing them here or saying what the categories were.
+My highest scores were all well over 100 (only a couple were under 100), and, while they are known to the DoD, I'm not sharing them here or saying what the categories were.
 When I took the ASVAB, I was told I needed a 60 to pass it, 80 to get into most of what they had, and 90 to take my pick.
 Didn't have any kind of preparations before taking it, and I very rarely paid attention in class or read the books that the schools wanted me to study (I'll be honest, they bored me to tears, but, I still got passing grades).
 Long test, but, it had some of the dumbest questions on it that I've ever seen on a test in my entire life.
 Most of what they wanted to teach me in the service, I had already got a good head start on, having already been taught how to use firearms, learned some electronics, knew about the clandestine cell (AKA spy cells) system, used radio communication equipment on a daily basis, bicycled for hours at a time (which probably helped build my stamina, but, to be honest, I was safer riding a bicycle than I was at home), took all of the shop courses such as arc welding, oxyacetylene gas welding, woodworking, small engine repair and electronics (although I kind of already learned some when I was a little kid), et cetera.
 Thankfully, nobody asked me where I got my real education outside of school or why my scores didn't jibe with my grades or the part-time jobs I had up to that time.

 My military career was shorter than I expected as I was ordered to jump from a structure during training by a superior officer (who didn't give the same order to the others with me and singled me out by name).
 Afraid that if I didn't follow orders, I would be either dishonorably discharged or locked up, I did as I was told, believing that those in charge of my training wouldn't order me to do something which would get me permanently injured while training.
 I was wrong . . .
 There were other incidents, like the one in which I was poisoned, but, I won't detail them here.
 After I was injured, I was unable to perform as a soldier and I was called into the sergeants' office.
 After the door was closed, I was ordered to hurt myself or the sergeant there would "beat the sh*t" out of me.
 After some time, the sergeant offered me a way out of the pain; to quit the service.
 Seeing no other alternative, I agreed with his demands under duress.
 After that, he continued with his little game, saying that he wanted to be sure I wasn't just saying what he wanted to hear as he sat behind the desk making noises.
 Even today, I wonder how many people who wanted to serve their country were treated like that by that particular sergeant and others like him and how many of their victims grew to hate the United States so much that they joined terrorist organizations or helped fund them . . .
 Could bullets and explosives which killed thousands of soldiers and civilians the world over have been paid for by the victims of those abusing their authority in order to get their sadistic jollies off on the pain of others?